3antozz/Where-is-Waldo/README.md

 ![Leaderboard](./client/public/showcase/scoreboard.png)

+## Why build this project ?

+This was one of the first FullStack projects I created, it's purpose was to tie everything I learned from The Odin Project's course together in a fun project.

 ## Features

 - Server side character location checking.
 - Server side stopwatch timer to prevent cheating.
 - Top-10 leaderboard sorted by fastest times.

-## Why build this project ?

-This was one of the first FullStack projects I created, it's purpose was to tie everything I learned together in a fun project.

 ## Technologies Used